Episode 6: For the Love of Guts pt 1 - Is Your Gut Part of the Depression Puzzle?

 In this episode of Bite of Mind, we explore the growing science behind the gut–brain connection and what it means for depression and mental health.

 We dive into the fascinating world of the gut microbiome where the microbes living inside us do far more than just help with digestion.
+This episode is educational, evidence-based, and grounded in realism.
+We’re not claiming diet is a cure for depression but we are exploring how nutrition may support mental health as one piece of a much larger puzzle.

 Together, we break down: